-You can restrict the list of allowed domains that can be used with the fetch feature in the Allowed fetch domains section on the Security tab of the Settings page in Cloudinary's Management Console.
+You can restrict the list of allowed domains that can be used with the fetch feature in the Allowed fetch domains section on the Security page of the Console Settings.

 You can disable fetching by ticking the Fetched URL box in the Restricted media types section of the Security tab.
 This is also done automatically if fetch is not used within 7 days of account creation, in order to prevent abuse of the system for customers not using the functionality.

-When you fetch a remote image, a copy of that image as well as all transformations derived from the remote image, are cached on your Cloudinary account for performance reasons.
+When you fetch a remote image, a copy of that image as well as all transformations derived from the remote image, are cached in your Cloudinary product environment for performance reasons.